NxPKG/khulnasoft-docs/content/support/Network/Using Cloudflare with WebSockets.md

 ## Technical note

-When Cloudflare releases new code to its global network, we may restart servers, which terminates WebSockets connections.
+When Khulnasoft releases new code to its global network, we may restart servers, which terminates WebSockets connections.